IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *iat* (OPTIONAL): The issuing date in Numeric Date format [JWT, Section 4.1.6].

+When communicating the JSON Web Token, the JWS Compact Serialization SHALL be used as described in [RFC 7515, Section 7.1].

 The JWT access token MAY contain other parameter or extensions depending on the implementation details.